tinageee/Speech-Emotion-Matching---technical-tutorial/index.md

 Although the literature on sentiment and emotion analyses is extensive, few rigorous investigations have documented the emotion synchrony between different modalities.

-From this article, you will understand how to use this python package to extract the sentiments from the speech and compare the emotion expressed from acoustic and conveyed from linguistic.
+From this article, you will understand how to use this python package to extract the sentiments from speech and compare the emotions expressed from acoustics and conveyed from linguistics.

 ## Where can we use it?

 ### Deception detection:
 Although deceivers can apply high-level control for behavioral management, many non-verbal behaviors are driven unconsciously.
-They cannot be perfectly controlled(Buller and Burgoon 1996), so deceivers can still leak deceptive cues through their voice and facial expression.
-Based on the premise that lying is cognitively more demanding than truth-telling, existing deception detection studies have examined behavioral patterns between deceivers and truth-tellers(Ekman,1969).
+They cannot be perfectly controlled (Buller and Burgoon 1996), so deceivers can still leak deceptive cues through their voice and facial expression.
+Based on the premise that lying is cognitively more demanding than truth-telling, existing deception detection studies have examined behavioral patterns between deceivers and truth-tellers (Ekman,1969).
 Driving from the same theory, this excessive cognitive load could promote inconsistency between the emotion expressed by the deceiver’s linguistic and acoustic features.

 <br/>**Reference**:
 <br/>Buller, D.B. and Burgoon, J.K.
 1996.
 “Interpersonal deception theory,” Communication theory (6:3), pp.203-242.